 - Hands-on History - get children and adults involved with our fun resources

-As you can see from this selection of areas covered, the website offers a broad overview of both British and World History as well as details on ancient civilisations, all adapted for fun learning.
+As you can see from this selection of areas covered, the website offers a broad overview of both British and World History as well as details on ancient civilizations, all adapted for fun learning.
 Not only are the different topics covered in easy-to-understand language, they offer up numerous opportunities for interactive learning with a range of online or printable games like educational games, puzzles and activities to make use of, encouraging learning whilst having fun.
+There is a question to ask yourself.
+Should we use fictional TV characters to teach history to our kids?
+Read more about this topic here.

 This makes learning fun for all, whether you are playing silly learning games with your toddler, doing a Year 5 History assignment with your child, or you are a fifteen-year-old trying to make sense of a specific period in History that you find challenging!